These examples of depth of field will help you develop an ability to control the amount of blur you want with your background.

 A relatively small lens aperture was needed just to keep most of this dragonfly in focus.
 A long telephoto was used and the depth of field was narrow …

-Large Depth of Field Example Not rated yet
+A Large Depth of Field Example You Can Learn From Not rated yet

-To get a large depth of field, I took this photo using a lens setting of f-16, and at the most wide-angle setting possible with my Canon 24-105mm zoom …
+To get a large depth of field, I took this photo using a lens aperture setting of f-16, and at the most wide-angle setting possible (24mm) with my 24-105mm …